-But don’t fret - In this blog post, we analyze the different algorithms for all the major platforms in 2023 (Facebook, Instagram, Linkedin, Twitter, TikTok, Pinterest and YouTube) and we provide actionable tips on how to get the algorithm to work for you, instead of against you.
+In this blog post, we analyze the different algorithms for all the major platforms in 2024 (Facebook, Instagram, Linkedin, Twitter (X), TikTok, Pinterest and YouTube) and we provide actionable tips on how to get the algorithm to work for you.

 Table of contents

 - Instagram algorithm

 - Pinterest algorithm

 What are social media algorithms?